ibnul42/leet-code/readme.md

 ###### The test cases are generated so that the answer will fit in a 32-bit integer.

 # 628. Maximum Product of Three Numbers

 ###### Given an integer array nums, find three numbers whose product is maximum and return the maximum product.

+# 2390.
+Removing Stars From a String

+###### You are given a string s, which contains stars \*.

+###### In one operation, you can:

+- Choose a star in s.
+- Remove the closest non-star character to its left, as well as remove the star itself.

+###### Return the string after all stars have been removed.

+###### Note:

+- The input will be generated such that the operation is always possible.
+- It can be shown that the resulting string will always be unique.